 Clemson Connect is designated for new Clemson students and is an integral part of your transition to Clemson life and the Clemson family.
 Clemson Connect is a series of activities and programs taking place before classes start to help you make academic and social connections, which will contribute to your success here.
 At the heart of this program are Clemson’s core values: integrity, honesty and respect.

-- Aspire is a peer-led health and safety-focused dialogue presented by Healthy Campus facilitators.
+- All Students: Aspire is a peer-led health and safety-focused dialogue presented by Healthy Campus facilitators.
 The dialogue covers three areas key to maintaining a safe campus: alcohol misuse, mental health and sexual victimization in adherence with Title IX.
 Approximately 40 undergraduate and graduate students serve as program facilitators each semester.